 In case you were wondering, I don't have any American Indian blood in me.
 Not one drop as far as I know.
 I'm also not originally from Ohio or the Midwest US.
 I am the classic American mongrel of European origin.
-My ancestors came here from various European countries and periods in time.
-I identify with my Danish ancestry because of my surname but in actuality I have more French ancestry on both sides of my family.
+My ancestors came here from various European countries and periods of time.
+I identify with my Danish ancestry because of my surname but in actuality, I have more French and German ancestry.
 I suppose identifying with the Danish heritage makes me feel more unique in this melting pot.
 I was born in California where I lived until I was 7, moved to the South for most of my childhood and then moved to Ohio with my parents as a teenager 30 years ago.
 I am a mutt and an adopted Buckeye.

 |One of my favorite photographs. |